space-physics/dascasi/README.md

 This returns a dictionary of [xarray.DataArray](http://xarray.pydata.org/en/stable/generated/xarray.DataArray.html), which is like a "smart" Numpy array.
-The images are index by wavelength if it was specified in the data file, or 'unknown' otherwise.
+The images are indexed by wavelength if it was specified in the data file, or 'unknown' otherwise.
 The images are in a 3-D stack: (time, x, y).
 `data.time` is the time of each image. also several metadata parameters are included like the location of the camera.